Nick Senzel Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Athletics pitching staff ranks last in the league.
+- The Athletics pitching staff is last in the league with a collective 7.4 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all league pitching staffs (8.01).
+- The Athletics' 8.05 team ERA ranks last across all league pitching staffs.

-- The Athletics surrender the most home runs in baseball (47 total, 1.8 per game).
+- Athletics pitchers combine to give up 48 total home runs at a clip of 1.8 per game (most in the league).

-- Rucinski will start for the Athletics, his first of the season.
+- Muller makes the start for the Athletics, his sixth of the season.
+He is 0-2 with a 7.23 ERA and 17 strikeouts through 23 2/3 innings pitched.

-- It's the first appearance this season for the 34-year-old right-hander, and his first outing in more than a year.
+- In his last appearance on Sunday, the left-hander tossed five innings against the Texas Rangers, allowing four earned runs while surrendering seven hits.

+- In five games this season, the 25-year-old has put up a 7.23 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .347 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.